Using Categories, Tags and Taxonomies Properly in WordPress

 WordPress has a few built-in taxonomies.
 These are:

 - Link category – these don’t apply to normal posts, but to the link post type.
 This is a hangover form when WordPress had a feature called the blogroll.
 You can safely ignore link categories.

 - Post format – these apply to normal posts, and are used to identify what format of post it is, such as video, text etc. I imagine these are useful for bloggers but I haven’t used them myself or seen many examples of them being used – iff you know of a good one, add it to the comments!

 So WordPress comes with four default taxonomies out of the box, two of which are particularly useful.
 The category taxonomy has one term pre-set – the uncategorized term.
 But the post tag taxonomy doesn’t have any terms until you add your own.

 But this needn’t be the limit of the taxonomies and terms on your site.
 WordPress lets you register your own custom taxonomies and apply them to whatever post type you like.
 You can register new taxonomies for your posts, or register them along with a new post type that you apply them to.
 Or both.

 Either of those methods will register a taxonomy for you.
-You can also create terms programatically, using the
+You can also create terms programmatically, using the

 But the easiest way to create a term is via the relevant screen in the WordPress admin.
 Here’s the screen to create a ticket category for our Support System plugin: adding a new term here is just like adding a new category via the Categories screen:

 Most often, categories are kept separate from custom taxonomies and their terms.
-This makes sense when you’re using a third party plugin that needs to work on a wide variety of sites – the developer had no way of knowing how you’re using categories or standard posts in your site and so won’t make the taxonmies registered by the plugin interact with these.
+This makes sense when you’re using a third-party plugin that needs to work on a wide variety of sites – the developer had no way of knowing how you’re using categories or standard posts in your site and so won’t make the taxonomies registered by the plugin interact with these.

 But if you’re creating your own plugin, you can be more imaginative.